mikemayer67/BentWinter2025/README.md

 This took me 4 attempts to finally get a working solution:

 1. Brute force in python.
 Generate Base-N palindromes as a string of digits, Convert to binary.
-Check if it was a palindrome.  …   (After 12 minutes, was only in the 10’s of millions and it was taking longer and longer between subsequent P(N) values).
+Check if it was a palindrome.
+(After 12 minutes, P(N) was only in the 10’s of millions and it was taking longer and longer between subsequent values).
 WAY TOO SLOW … as in years or decades.

-2. Ok… python is slow, try recoding it C++.
-I got to a million in 3 minutes and a billion in an hour.
+3. Ok… python is slow, try recoding it C++.
+I got P(N) to a million in 3 minutes and a billion in an hour.
 Nope.

-3. Perhaps it was all the allocation/deallocation of memory.
+4. Perhaps it was all the allocation/deallocation of memory.
 One more recode.
 This time in pure C using global buffers to avoid dynamic memory allocation.
 I got to a million in just under 3 minutes and a billion in 50 minutes.

-4. "And now for something completely different."
+5. "And now for something completely different."
 Noting that there wasn't much of a time difference between C and C++, I went back to C++ for all the convenience it brings relative to pure C.   **BUT**, I did a major rethink about how to go about solving it.
 There is plenty of commentary in the file itself, so I won't repeat it here.
 Bottom line is that I stopped focusing on strings of digits and switched to focusing on bits (*a single unsigned 64 bit integer is more than